Top Three Questions

 To receive a Electrical Engineering degree from UCSB, students must satisfy three sets of requirements: major, college and university.
 As a first point of reference for curriculum questions, go to the ECE Curriculum webpage.
 For additional questions, contact the following:

 Not sure where to go?
 Contact the ECE Student Affairs Office - Trailer 380, Rm 101 | (805) 893-8292 | email@example.com

 You will need to take the new prerequisites.
 Students are responsible for any updates or changes in prerequisites.
-Check with the ECE Student Affairs Office regularly for updates and changes in curriculum.
+Check with the ECE Student Affairs Office or the UCSB General Catalog regularly for updates and changes in curriculum.

 If it is an ECE class, visit the ECE Student Affairs Office in Trailer 380, Room 101 or email firstname.lastname@example.org.
 Otherwise, go to the department offering the class with which you are having difficulties.

 For additional information, the College of Engineering has an excellent Career Resources web page that helps undergraduates and graduate students locate jobs and internships.

 Santa Barbara and the Goleta area are known as being a part of the technology corridor between Los Angeles and San Francisco.
 Many technology companies are located in our area and contact us seeking students who are interested in participating in internship and employment opportunities.
 The ECE Student Office regularly sends out Umail email notifications to students about these opportunities.

 Students are also advised to initiate direct contact with companies and to discuss internship and employment interests with faculty members since many have their own research labs and also have contact with local industry.

 UCSB Career Services has an official website for jobs, internships, and campus interviews called GauchoLink.
 In addition, GauchoLink serves as a gateway to subscription services that are free for UCSB students.
 The College of Engineering also has a Career Resources web page that helps undergraduates and graduate students locate jobs and internships.